cjmcdonald42/mxMoodle/docs/ABOUT_US.md

 # About us
 Middlesex School is an independent, secondary school following the New England boarding school tradition.
-Learn more at <https://mxschool.edu>.
+Learn more at: \<https://mxschool.edu\>.

 1. [History of this project](#history)
 2. [The Moodle Development Team](#team)